Digby Tatham-Warter: Second World War

-Post-Second World War
+Later life

 After the war ended, Digby served in British-controlled Mandatory Palestine before being appointed to the 5th King's African Rifles in British Kenya in 1946, where he also bought two estates in Eburru and Nanyuki.
 During the Mau Mau Uprising, Digby raised a volunteer mounted police force at his own expense and led them into battle against the Mau Mau.
-After that, he retired to run his estates.
+He then retired to run his estates.
 He also created the concept of the modern safari where animals would be photographed rather than hunted.
-He supported racial reconciliation and believed Africans had the right to self-government, this belief made him somewhat of an outlier within Kenya's European community.
-Tatham-Warter was "outspokenly sympathetic" to African nationalism and in particular to Kikuyu concerns about land ownership.
 During Kenyan independence, it is reported that the British Defence staff told the British High Commissioner to "look after Tatham-Warter".

 Personal life

-Tatham-Warter married in 1949 Jane Boyd, daughter of Capt.
-Roderick Bulteel Boyd (farmer in Nanyuki, Kenya) and granddaughter of Arthur George Egerton, 5th Earl of Wilton, and they had three daughters and several grandchildren.
+Tatham-Warter married in 1949 Jane Boyd, daughter of Captain Roderick Bulteel Boyd (farmer in Nanyuki, Kenya) and granddaughter of Arthur George Egerton, 5th Earl of Wilton, and they had three daughters and several grandchildren.
 Their daughter Belinda Rose Tatham-Warter (b.
-1954) married in Nanyuki German aristocrat Duke Friedrich von Oldenburg, great-grandson of Frederick Augustus II, last ruling Grand Duke of Oldenburg.
+1954) married in Nanyuki German aristocrat Friedrich von Oldenburg, great-grandson of Frederick Augustus II, last ruling Grand Duke of Oldenburg.
 Digby died in Nanyuki on 21 March 1993.

-In popular culture

-Tatham-Warter served as the inspiration for the character of Major Harry Carlyle, who likewise carried an umbrella into battle, in the 1977 film A Bridge Too Far.
-The role was played by Christopher Good.
-Although Tatham-Warter survived the Second World War, Carlyle is depicted as being a casualty of the Battle of Arnhem.